Snake: Etymology

-The English word snake comes from Old English snaca, itself from Proto-Germanic *snak-an- (cf. Germanic Schnake 'ring snake', Swedish snok 'grass snake'), from Proto-Indo-European root *(s)nēg-o- 'to crawl to creep', which also gave sneak as well as Sanskrit nāgá 'snake'.
+The English word snake comes from Old English snaca, itself from Proto-Germanic *snak-an- (cf. Swedish snok 'grass snake'), from Proto-Indo-European root *(s)nēg-o- 'to crawl to creep', which also gave sneak as well as Sanskrit nāgá 'snake'.
 The word ousted adder, as adder went on to narrow in meaning, though in Old English næddre was the general word for snake.
 The other term, serpent, is from French, ultimately from Indo-European *serp- 'to creep', which also gave Ancient Greek ἕρπω (hérpō) 'I crawl' and Sanskrit sarpá 'snake'.

 Taxonomy

 All modern snakes are grouped within the suborder Serpentes in Linnean taxonomy, part of the order Squamata, though their precise placement within squamates remains controversial.

 The two infraorders of Serpentes are Alethinophidia and Scolecophidia.
 This separation is based on morphological characteristics and mitochondrial DNA sequence similarity.
 Alethinophidia is sometimes split into Henophidia and Caenophidia, with the latter consisting of "colubroid" snakes (colubrids, vipers, elapids, hydrophiids, and atractaspids) and acrochordids, while the other alethinophidian families comprise Henophidia.
 While not extant today, the Madtsoiidae, a family of giant, primitive, python-like snakes, lived until 50,000 years ago in Australia, represented by genera such as Wonambi.

 Recent molecular studies support the monophyly of the clades of modern snakes, scolecophidians, typhlopids + anomalepidids, alethinophidians, core alethinophidians, uropeltids (Cylindrophis, Anomochilus, uropeltines), macrostomatans, booids, boids, pythonids and caenophidians.